 top of page

-Use Government's Vacant "Lazy" Land
+Use Government's Vacant, Unused "Lazy" Land for Housing?

 Want more social housing?
 Governments can offer their unused land (shuttered schools, office buildings and vacant properties) for social and below-market rental home building instead.
 Imagine your local community centre, ice rink, indoor pool, library or public school with a high-rise of rental apartments for local residents and workers above it?